Skip to main content

 Organization

-• Task List: Shows which list(s) contain this task as colored pill badges
+• Task List: Shows the task list this task belongs to

 • Tags: Field for adding tags to categorize tasks